fbpx

 4. Implementing password resets often, particularly if you’re going through a data breach

-Training your employees on a regular basis is also an important part of protecting your data.
+Training your employees regularly is also an important part of protecting your data.

 “People just click on things and don’t think of it,” says Dougie.
 “Sometimes you just forget, you’re in a rush, and that’s what the hackers are relying on.”